hslu-ige-laes/lcm/docs/docs/modules/centralHeatingCurve/userinterface.md

 - The flow temperature fluctuates quite strongly, depending on whether the heating group is switched on or off.
 - In addition, the temperature rarely reaches a steady state.
 - Therefore a sliding maximum value is used to try to determine useful values with simple analytical means.

+**Heat Curve Room Temperature Setpoint in °C**
+- Heating Curve Setpoint of the romm temperature

+**Heat Curve Level Correction**
+- Paralell correction of the heating curve, positive values shift the curve up and negative values down

+**Heat Curve Slope**
+- Slope of the heating curve